-In the few days I spent with the team, they trapped two owls on the chilly coast of Assateague Island, Md. before releasing them once more into the February wind.
+In the few days I spent with the Project Snowstorm team, they trapped two owls on the chilly coast of Assateague Island, Md. before tagging and releasing them once more into the February wind.

 The story was published on NPR.